jsdabrowski/IS-22/Study 2 - Searching App Reviews/README.md

 The goal of the experiment was to evaluate and compare approaches for finding feature-specific app reviews.
 We here provide the replication package for the second experiment and the description of how to run it.

-For any information, please contact the main contributor: Jacek Dąbrowski (j.dabrowski@cs.ucl.ac.uk)
+For any information, please contact the main contributor: Jacek Dąbrowski (jacek.dabrowski.16@alumni.ucl.ac.uk)

 or